-Have you ever thought about turning a closet into a reading nook?
-I’m guessing a lot of us have — there are beautiful examples all over the internet to prove it!
-I learned a few things when converting my kids’ closet into a book nook during a recent bedroom redesign and wanted to share some of my best tips with you!
+Have you ever thought about turning an unused closet into a reading nook?
+It’s the perfect solution for making the most of a small space.
+I converted my kids’ closet into a fun reading nook during a recent bedroom redesign and wanted to share some of my best tips with you!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!

-This first thing to do when you decide to make your closet into a reading nook is to start with a clean slate.
-Pull out all the wire shelving (or whatever you might have in yours), patch all the holes with spackle or mesh patch for bigger sections, then add a fresh coat of paint.
+The first step to making your closet into a reading nook is to start with a clean slate.
+Once you have an empty closet, pull out all the wire shelving (or whatever you might have in yours), patch all the holes with spackle or mesh patch for bigger sections, then add a few coats of paint.

 Even if you plan to keep the walls the same color, I would still recommend repainting the entire wall.
-It will give the whole space a much neater and fresher appearance.
-Personally, I took this as an opportunity to play with a fun color I wouldn’t use in a whole room:
+This is a great way to give the whole space a much neater and fresher appearance.

-1. Add a cozy seat, bench, or bed to your closet reading nook
+2. Add cozy seating to your DIY reading nook

 b.) function best, and